Anonymous111/NoxicCore/README.md

 World of Warcraft, and all World of Warcraft or Warcraft art, images, and lore are copyrighted by Blizzard Entertainment, Inc..

-We are currently working on Spells.
-This emulator is not playable yet.
+The cataclysm version of this emulator is not playable/combatible yet.
 Contributions are greatly appreciated!
-We do not support private servers and the project is in alpha stage.

-Our latest information can be found at [ArcPro's Forum](http://forums.arcpro.info)!
+Our latest information can be found at [ArcPro's Forum](http://arcpro.sexyi.am)!